LearnDash vs WP Courseware: Which is the Best WordPress LMS Plugin?

-You’ve got an idea for a course, maybe even an outline and some lessons built.
-But what is the best tool for putting that course up for sale on your WordPress site?
-In this LearnDash vs WP Courseware review, I will compare two of the top course building plugins to help you determine the best choice.
+So, you’ve got an idea for a course — maybe even an outline and some lessons built.
+But what’s the best tool for putting that course up for sale on your WordPress site?
+In this LearnDash vs WP Courseware review, I’ll compare two of the top course building plugins to help you to determine the best choice.

 Let’s get started!

-Some of these features, like content dripping, are essential to the function of most courses.
-Others, like forums, may not be important to the course you’re working on.
-Consider this list carefully and decide what is most important to you before moving on, as this may impact your thoughts in the debate of LearnDash vs WP Courseware.
+Some of these features, such as content dripping, are essential to the function of most courses, while others, such as forums, may not be as important to the course you’re working on.
+Consider this list carefully and decide what’s most important to you, as this may impact your thoughts in deciding between LearnDash and WP Courseware.

 The core of any learning management system is its course builder.
-You want a system that is easy to use, highly flexible, and well documented.
-The best of these plugins make it possible to build courses without writing a single line of code.
+You want a system that’s easy to use, highly flexible and well documented — and the best of these plugins make it possible to build courses without writing a single line of code.

 Quizzes are an important part of many courses.
-You should be able to create quizzes with a variety of question types.
-You also want to be able to control how grading works, including the percentage of questions people must answer correctly to pass.
+You should be able to create quizzes with a variety of question types and control how grading works — including the percentage of questions people must answer correctly to pass.

 This is the practice of sending content out at specified intervals.
-You should be able to set this as a time interval, like one week, or as something triggered by an action, like a student completing a quiz.
+You should be able to set this as a time interval, such as one week, or as something triggered by an action, such as a student completing a quiz.

 This revokes access to content after a specific interval of time or after a trigger action is completed.

 Memberships allow people to access some or all of your courses through a member account.
-Some course building plugins offer membership creation as a built-in features, while others accomplish it through integrations with plugins like MemberPress.
+Some course building plugins offer membership creation as a built-in features, while others accomplish it through integrations with plugins such as MemberPress.

-Another great way to monetize courses is through recurring subscriptions.
-This is a great option for people who want access to future content but might not want to sign up for a membership.
+Another great way to monetize courses is through recurring subscriptions, which is a great option for people who want access to future content but may not want to sign up for a membership.

 There are two layers to this:

-- Sending – The best learning management system plugins email course content directly to students.
+- Sending: The best learning management system plugins will email course content directly to students.
 Some also offer integrations with email marketing services.